akshaybidwai09/receipt-processor-challenge/README.md

 3. **Receipts from the same retailer get unique IDs** since UUIDs are generated per receipt.
 4. **Multiple receipts from the same retailer can be submitted** without restriction.

-If the input is invalid, an appropriate error message will be returned.